Rendering of Marpole Community Centre: people walk around on a fall day in a courtyard in front of a low-rise building with curved wood roofs

 The design team recognizes community and recreation facilities are vital to our cities’ health while also being among the most consumptive building types.
 In response, they are aiming to make the building a low-carbon, high-performance facility.
 The broader use of mass timber and a design set to meet Passive House certification will help achieve aggressive GHG emissions-reduction targets.

-The community centers’ mass timber structure cuts embodied emissions by 30 percent, and over 55 percent when including biogenic carbon (referring to all carbon stored in, sequestered by, and emitted through organic matter).
-Along with meeting the Passive House standard, the facility targets LEED Gold, CAGBC’s Zero Carbon Building Design – v3 Standard, and includes features such as a rain capture and cleaning system.
+The community centres’ mass timber structure cuts embodied emissions by 30 per cent, and over 55 per cent when including biogenic carbon (referring to all carbon stored in, sequestered by and emitted through organic matter).
+Along with meeting the Passive House standard, the facility targets LEED Gold, CAGBC’s Zero Carbon Building Design–v3 Standard and includes features such as a rain capture and cleaning system.

 The Mass Timber Demonstration Program (MTDP) provides funding for incremental costs in the design and construction of buildings that showcase emerging or new mass timber and mass timber hybrid building systems and construction processes.
 The program supports jobs and employment recovery in the design, engineering, construction, and product manufacturing sector.
-BC industry will benefit from lessons learned, results, and research findings that can help support future mass timber projects in the province.
-Learn more.
+B.C. industry will benefit from lessons learned, results, and research findings that can help support future mass timber projects in the province.
+Learn more about the MTDP.